UC-Davis-molecular-computing/scadnano/README.md

   The following are the types of objects that can be selected in the main view.

+  - **strand:**
+    The whole strand can be selected.
+Groups of strands can be copy/pasted or moved, but only if they are all in the same helix group.
+(Though they can be copied/moved *to* a different helix group.)

+  - **domain:**
+    A single bound domain can be selected.
+Groups of domains can be moved, but only if they are all in the same helix group.
+(Though they can be moved *to* a different helix group.)

+  - **all ends:**
+    Selects all of 5' strand, 3' strand, 5' domain, 3' domain; these are described below.

   - **5' strand, 3' strand:**
     These allow one to select the 5' end (square) or 3' end (triangle) of a whole strand.

   - **5' domain, 3' domain:**
     Each strand is composed of one or more *bound domains*, defined to be a portion of a strand that exists on a single helix.
 A 5'/3' end of a bound domain that is not the 5'/3' end of the whole strand is one of these.
 They are not normally visible, but when these select modes are enabled, they become visible on mouseover and can be selected and dragged.
-An important note is that bound domains cannot be selected, but anything one would want to do with them can be done via their ends.
-For example, deleting a 5'/3' end of a bound domain deletes the whole bound domain.
-To move the whole bound domain, simply select both of its ends and move them.
+Deleting a 5'/3' end of a bound domain deletes the whole bound domain.
+Ends can be moved, but unlike strands and domains, they can only be moved back and forth along their current helix.

   - **crossover, loopout:**
     Two consecutive bound domains on a strand can be joined by either a *crossover*, which consists of no DNA bases, or a *loopout*, which is a single-stranded portion of the strand with one or more DNA bases.[^1]

-  - **strand:**
-    The whole strand can be selected.

   - **scaffold/staple:**
     In the case of a DNA origami design---one in which at least one strand is marked as a *scaffold*---all non-scaffold strands are called *staples*.
 This option allows one to select only scaffold strands/strand parts, only staples, or both.
 The option is not shown in a non-origami design.